Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Experiments

 \subsection{Bias Mitigation}

-We unlearn detected biases using the methods summarized in Sec.~\ref{sec:bias_mitigation}.
+We unlearn the detected biases using the methods summarized in Sec.~\ref{sec:bias_mitigation}.
 We utilize \gls{rrr} as input-gradient-based bias mitigation approach for localizable artifacts and the \gls{clarc} framework for all artifacts, representing biases in latent space with \glspl{cav}.
-Specifically, we consider the penalty-based approach \gls{rrclarc} and the training-free model editing methods \gls{pclarc} and \gls{rpclarc}.
-To measure the bias mitigation effect, we compute several metrics inspired by prior work~\citep{pahde2023reveal}.
-First, we compare the accuracy on a clean (bias-free) and a biased test set, where the bias is artificially inserted into samples from all classes.
+For the latter, we consider the penalty-based approach \gls{rrclarc} and the training-free model editing methods \gls{pclarc} and \gls{rpclarc}.
+To measure the bias mitigation effect, we compute several metrics suggested by the Reveal2Revise framework.
+First, we compare the accuracy on a clean (bias-free) test set and a biased test set, where the bias is artificially inserted into samples from all classes.
 Models impacted by spurious correlations are expected to perform poorly on the biased test set.
 In addition, we measure the model's sensitivity towards the bias concept by computing (1) the percentage of relevance, measured via \gls{lrp}, on the artifact region using ground truth masks, and (2) the TCAV score~\citep{kim2018interpretability}.
-The latter is reported as $\Delta \text{TCAV}=|\text{TCAV}-0.5|$, where 0 indicates no sensitivity and higher values reliance on the artifact.
+The latter measures how sensitive the model is towards the artifact, represented as \gls{cav}, and is computed as the fraction of predictions that were positively influenced by the concept (see Appendix~\ref{app:sec:exp_bias_mitigation} for details).
+It is reported as $\Delta \text{TCAV}=|\text{TCAV}-0.5|$, where 0 indicates no sensitivity and higher values reliance on the artifact.
 Low scores are preferred after bias mitigation.
 The results are compared to a Vanilla model that is finetuned without a bias mitigation loss term.
 In Tab.~\ref{tab:mitigation}, we report results for ResNet50 models in the controlled settings with ISIC2019, HyperKvasir, and CheXpert.
 For \gls{rrr}, we use ground truth bias localization masks and refrain from reporting results for CheXpert, as we consider the \texttt{brightness} artifact unlocalizable in input space.
 The results confirm that all models initially rely on the spurious correlation, indicated by a large gap between clean and biased accuracies for Vanilla models.
 All bias mitigation approaches improve the accuracy on the biased test set while maintaining high accuracy on the clean test set, demonstrating reduced reliance on the targeted biases.
 This is supported by decreased artifact relevance and $\Delta \text{TCAV}$.
 Qualitative results visualizing the decrease in artifact reliance with input relevance heatmaps and additional quantitative results for other model architectures and \gls{ecg} data are provided in Appendix~\ref{app:sec:exp_bias_mitigation}.